darkoverlordofdata/ormfire/readme.md

         | (_) | '_| '  \()| __| | | '_/ -_)
          \___/|_| |_|_|_| |_|   |_|_| \___|

+                lite orm for firebase

 Use sequelize interface to work with firebase

-* Use sequelize to create your scaffolds
+* Use sequelize to create scaffolds
 + require('ormfire')
 + Add firebase property to ./db/config/config.json
-+ Create ./db/models.coffee to override ./db/models/index.coffee
++ Create ./db/models.coffee (see example)
++ Migrate data

 Models with an autoincrement id field are written to database using push Other models use update to write to the database.